moheed-ali/FAT-FS-Simulator/README.md

 # Project: FAT FS Simulator - Simple File System Simulation using FAT

-The OSCA FS (Operating System and Computer Architecture Class Project File System) is a program that implements a simple simulation of a file system using a FAT (File Allocation Table) structure.
+The FAT FS Simulator (Operating System and Computer Architecture Class Project File System) is a program that implements a simple simulation of a file system using a FAT (File Allocation Table) structure.
 The program allows users to interact with the simulated file system through a command-line menu.

 ## Features